pariisaakhanjani/Flanker-Stroop-Psychopy/README.md

 ---

 ### Stroop Part
 In the Stroop part of the experiment, participants are shown tasks involving color-word conflict.
-Below are examples:
+For example:

 ![Stroop Example 1](Images/Stroop1.png)
 ![Stroop Example 2](Images/Stroop2.png)